 What a dream job, eh?
 Getting paid to snap photos of dogs.

-There is no entry exam or interview, if you want to earn your living through pet photography, you will have to be like most photographers and forge your own path.
-Freelancing as it is known, offers many perks, but it also offers equal risks.
-As with freelancing in any field, an income is never guaranteed.
-However, your earning potential has no ceiling, it really is up to the individual as to how much or how little they make.
+If you want to earn your living through pet photography, you will have to be like most photographers and forge your own path.
+Freelancing offers many perks, but it also offers equal risks.

 Some popular makes and models for the serious amateur to the budding professional can be seen here.